-35. This Mutual Resolution has been developed by drawing on the experience of many stakeholders, including regulatory authorities, vehicle manufacturers and technical consultants.
+42. This Mutual Resolution has been developed by drawing on the experience of many stakeholders, including regulatory authorities, vehicle manufacturers and technical consultants.
 This Mutual Resolution has been designed to update and improve upon existing standards.
 The requirements are based on existing concepts in different contracting parties' present standards.

-36. Since this Mutual Resolution is based on existing standards, Contracting Parties are invited to adopt the test procedure for the measurement of interior emissions.
-Ambient mode, parking mode, and driving mode would be subject to optional acceptance by Contracting Parties depending on their situations.
+43. Since this Mutual Resolution is based on existing standards, Contracting Parties are invited to adopt the test procedure for the measurement of interior emissions.
+Particular test modes would be subject to optional acceptance by Contracting Parties depending on their situations.
 Therefore, no economic or technical feasibility study was deemed necessary.
 When transposing this VIAQ recommendation into national standards, Contracting Parties are invited to consider the economic feasibility of the VIAQ recommendation within the context of their own country.

-37. This Mutual Resolution does not hold regulatory status within Contracting Parties.
+44. This Mutual Resolution does not hold regulatory status within Contracting Parties.
 Contracting Parties and manufactures refer to the VIAQ recommendation when used for the assessment on vehicle interior air quality with the technical prescriptions of their own standards or regulations.